 This course is run in conjunction with English Units 1 & 2.
 Students eligible for EAL will be placed in an appropriate class during the construction of the timetable.
-Students wishing to study EAL will need approval from an English teacher.
+Students wishing to study EAL will need to speak with their Year 10 English teacher, then seek approval from Mr Mahalingam.